nf-core/imcyto/README.md

 4. Use composite tiff to classify pixels as membrane, nuclei or background, and save probabilities map as tiff ([`Ilastik`](https://www.ilastik.org/); `--ilastik_training_ilp` parameter; *optional*)
 5. Use probability tiffs and preprocessed full stack tiffs for single cell segmentation to generate a cell mask as tiff and then overlay cell mask onto full stack tiff images to extract single cell information generating a csv file ([`CellProfiler`](https://cellprofiler.org/); `--segmentation_cppipe` parameter)

+## Pipeline Summary:

+1. **(IMCTools)** Generate .tiff files from image acquisition output: Open .mcd, .ome.tiff or .txt files and contained ROIs and save individual .tiff files for channels with names matching those defined in a metadata.csv file into corresponding folders – full_stack for all channels being analysed in single cell expression analysis; ilastik_stack for channels being used to generate the cell mask.

+2. **(CellProfiler – full_stack_preprocessing.cppipe)** Preprocess full_stack images: Apply preprocessing filters to all .tiff files in the full_stack folder and save.

+3. **(CellProfiler – ilastik_stack_preprocessing.cppipe)** Generate a composite image representive of all cells plasma membranes: Merge select .tiff images from the ilastik_stack subfolder to create a composite RGB image of cell nuclei and plasma membranes and save as a composite.tiff.

+4. **(Ilastik)** Apply pixel classification to the composite cell map: Use composite.tiff to classify pixels as membrane, nuclei or background, and save probability maps as .tiffs.
+*Alternative option to skip ilastik pixel classification and use composite.tiff instead of probabilty .tiff in subequent steps.
+This approach might be preferred if CellProfiler modules alone are deemed sufficient to achieve a reliable segmentation mask.*

+5. **(CellProfiler – segmentation.cppipe)** Generate a single cell mask: Use probability .tiffs and pre-processed full_stack .tiffs for single cell segmentation to generate a cell mask.

+6. **(CellProfiler – segmentation.cppipe)** Output single cell expression data: Overlay cell mask onto full_stack .tiff images to extract single cell information generating a csv file.

 ## Quick Start

 i.
 Install [`nextflow`](https://nf-co.re/usage/installation)